 Four) Must not bring about a backdoor such that the defender now has energetic get admission (the phrase they use is “intrusive get entry to”).

-Note: This arguably leaves area for a “beacon+” method, wherein the code in question does now not simply elicit and transmit the forensic records but also takes further defensive steps of a non-destructive nature, which include locking up stolen records (that is, encrypting it whilst leaving it in the region) or even doing the equal to other facts at the attacker’s machine (which might be information stolen from others or the attacker’s very own facts).
-That form of a factor does no longer appear to be the goal of this provision, and you’ll surely argue that it would be beyond the scope.
-Still, if not supposed to be greenlighted, it’d probably be satisfactory to be clearer that such steps are not blanketed in this segment.
+Note: This arguably leaves area for a “beacon+” method, wherein the code in question does now not simply elicit and transmit the forensic records but also takes further defensive steps of a non-destructive nature, which include locking up stolen documents (that is, encrypting it while leaving it in the region) or even doing the equal to other facts at the attacker’s machine (which might be information stolen from others or the attacker’s very own points).
+That form of a factor no longer appears to be this provision’s goal, and you’ll surely argue that it would be beyond the scope.
+Still, if not supposed to be greenlighted, it’d probably be better to clarify that such steps are not blanketed in this segment.

 Might they be included by using some other segment of the ACDC, though?
 Read on!